 Note the border is only open between 8:00 am until 7:00 pm.
 You must cross in and out of Congo between that time frame.
 Since you have until 9:30 am to show up at the base of Nyiragongo to join the group, it is possible to cross the border into Congo on the same day of your trek.

-Note that these prices are for those who opt to book directly with Virunga National Park's official website.
+Note that these prices are for those who opt to book their trek directly with Virunga National Park’s official website.

 The permit to climb Mount Nyiragongo costs a whopping $300.
 It includes two rangers to guide you through the trek and a cabin to sleep in on the night of your trek (at the summit).